brasmi/brasmi.github.io/docs/portfolio/writing-samples/diataxis-templates/index.md

     ---

-    Tutorials provide instruction on how to complete a larger end-toend task consisting of multiple smaller tasks
+    Tutorials provide instruction on how to complete a larger end-to-end task consisting of multiple smaller tasks

     [:octicons-arrow-right-24: Tutorial template](#)